7 in 10 U.S. adults consider themselves spiritual

 "One with the universe!"

-"The belief that a supreme being is the creator of the universe, and that humans' existence in this real is transient."
+"The belief that a supreme being is the creator of the universe, and that humans' existence in this realm is transient."

 "It means having a relationship with God and a belief system that includes a responsibility to do what is right."